-Dr. Sarah E. Pagni is an instructor in the Division of Biostatistics and Experimental Design.
+Dr. Sarah E. Pagni is an assistant professor in the Division of Biostatistics and Experimental Design.
 She received a Ph.D. in Biomedical Science with a concentration in microbiology from the Icahn School of Medicine at Mount Sinai for her dissertation “Phenotypic Analysis of Dengue Virus with Different Epidemic Capacities in Primary Human Cells and Vector Contribution to Infectivity.”
 Afterward, she completed an M.P.H. with a concentration in quantitative methods from the Harvard School of Public Health.
 At TUSDM, Dr. Pagni works with pre-doctoral students, residents, master’s degree candidates, and faculty on research project development and analysis.
 Dr. Pagni’s research has been published in several peer-reviewed journals including PLoS Pathogens, Immunologic Research and Environmental Microbiology.
 She was inducted into the Robert R. Andrews Research Honor Society in 2016.

 Tamar Roomian is a research analyst in the Division of Biostatistics and Experimental Design.
 She has an MS in nutritional epidemiology from the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy, Tufts University, and an MPH with a concentration in epidemiology and biostatistics from the Tufts University School of Medicine.
 At TUSDM, Ms. Roomian works with students and faculty on research project design and analysis.